How can counselling help you?

 I have also trained in Seasons for Growth

-Currently, I am developing further my interest in, and am studying towards a certificate in, Hypnotherapy.
-I am looking to gain further qualifications in Family Therapy.
+Currently, I am developing further my interest in Hypnotherapy, although I do have a certificate level training.
+I am looking to gain further qualifications in Family Therapy, which I am in the process of doing.

 I have extensive experience working with young people, children, and families as well as adults.